top of page

 Board Treasurer

 Elvie Teodoro is an entrepreneur in San Jose, California.
 Her portfolio includes real estate investments in California and in the Philippines.
 She owns and operates several facilitated living homes in California, and she is a strong supporter of performing arts opportunities for children.
 She founded the Evergreen School of Music and Arts, or ESOMA, in San Jose.
 She also founded and serves as Executive Director of the NorCal Academy of Performing Arts, or NAPA.
-Most recently in 2019, the Silicon Valley Business Journal honored her with the Women of Influence Award, which recognizes the top 100 most influential women in the Silicon Valley.
+In 2019, the Silicon Valley Business Journal honored her with the Women of Influence Award, which recognizes the top 100 most influential women in the Silicon Valley.
 We are honored and blessed with the wisdom and expertise she has contributed to our board since 2009.

 Eduardo Magana